FieldBoss/metascapes/README.md

 The project demo is built using React.js and consists of three main components including Mapbox 3d Viewer, XRPL.js, and Ceramic Network.
 The application user is presented with a visual interface that allows them to build and view 3d pods (composite NFTs) in a metaverse environment.
 The steps are as follows:

 **Default View**
+   1. On loading, the user will see a blank metaverse.
+Click on ‘Preview’ to display the default pod.
+A pod is generated in Avatar Park & Ride having 250 nodes.
+Use       the mouse controls to move and rotate the display to see its shape.
+   2. Click ‘Zone_of_Influence’ in the upper left corner.
+This displays an area defined by the pod parameters (location, nodes, height, size).
+All nodes in any pod         will always be contained within this area.
+Click again to remove the graphic.
+   3. Zoom in a little and ‘left mouse click’ on a node in the pod.
+Notice it turns yellow and a popup displays the location details of the node.

 **Build a Pod**